tbocinec/simulator/README.md

 **USAGE:**
 *requirement:*

- - Java jre(jdk) version 8 or news.
+ - Java jre(jdk) version 8 or news
- - OS with support javaFX components.
+ - OS with support javaFX components
  - Open port for socket comunication.(Standart is open)
- -  More then 1.5 gb free memory. -
+ - More then 1.5 gb free memory

  1. Git clone